Let Data be the Key to Less Bias and More Diversity in the Workplace

 The figure shows the gender distribution of the employees, by male and female leaders respectively, depending on whether the leader’s superior is male or female.

-The graph clearly shows that it is not a purely male trait to favor your own gender.
+The graph clearly shows that it is not a purely male trait to favor your gender.
 It is a HUMAN trait.
 It is safe and easy to recruit and collaborate with someone who looks like you.
 In terms of type.
 Gender.
 Age.
 Ethnicity.
 We are all subject to these biases.
-They will always be there, and research has shown that training in bias is not enough to remove it (Dobbin & Kaley, 2018).
+They will always be there, and research has shown that bias training is not enough to remove it (Dobbin & Kaley, 2018).
 The solution to the diversity problem is therefore not to become more knowledgeable about different types of bias or to attend regular courses.
 But what can we do?

 Of course, you can’t just replace 20% of male staff with female staff from one day to the next.
 Therefore, a large part of the diversity challenge is just as much a long-term recruitment task.
 But if the diversity created through more bias-conscious recruitment is to create the desired value, the organization must also be trained in psychological safety and constructive conflict.